mmaitland300/sofware_building_tutorial/README.md

-# Building Your First Graphical File Manager in Python
+# Building A Graphical File Manager in Python

-Welcome to your first project in building software!
+Welcome to building software from scratch!
 In this guide, you’ll create a desktop application using Python and Tkinter.
 This project will not only help you practice basic programming skills but also introduce you to how your code interacts with the operating system (Linux Mint) to manage files.

 ---